 Despite the initial disappointment of being denied a credit card, it can be seen as an opportunity to improve your credit score.
 Checking your credit score and following mycreditcardclub recommendations is the first step in getting back on track for approval the next time you apply.

-Let me know in the comments how you plan to improve your credit score so that you’re more likely to be approved for a credit card in the future.
+Share your thoughts in the comments section on how you’re planning to boost your credit score.
+It’ll increase your chances of getting approved for a credit card in the future.